Equidistribution of rational points and the geometric sieve for toric varieties: Applications to counting rational points with local conditions

-We begin by recalling the following general theorem scattered in the literature \cite{Cohen, Serre, BBL,Browning-Loughran,Loughran-Smeets} measuring the local contribution of rational points arising from fibrations. \begin{theorem} Let $f_0:Y_1\to Y_2$ be a proper dominant morphism of smooth proper geometrically integral varieties over $\BQ$.
-Let $\widetilde{f}_0:\CY_1\to\CY_2$ be a proper model of $f$ over $\BZ_S$ where $S$ is a finite set of places containing $\BR$ such that $\CY_2(\BZ_{\nu})\neq\varnothing$ for every $\nu\notin S$. \begin{enumerate} \item (\cite{Cohen, Serre}) Assume that $f_0$ is generically finite of degree $>1$.
-Then there exist a set $\CP(f_0)$ of primes disjoint from $S$ of positive (natural) density and $c(f_0)\in ]0,1[$ such that for every $p\in \CP(f_0)$, \item (D. Loughran \emph{et al} \cite{Browning-Loughran,Loughran-Smeets}) Assume that $f_0$ has geometrically integral generic fibre.
-Assume moreover that there exists at least one non-pseudo-split fibre above $Y_2^{(1)}$ (codimension one points of $Y_2$).
-Then for every $p\not\in S$, we have And there exists $\triangle(f_0)>0$ such that \end{enumerate} \end{theorem} \begin{proof}[Sketch of proof of Theorem \ref{thm:locsolfibre}] Part (1) follows from the effective Hilbert irreducibility theorem (cf. \cite[Theorem 5.1, Lemma 5.2]{Cohen} and \cite[\S3.4]{Serre}).
-More precisely, let $\CP(f_0)$ be the set of primes not in $S$ which split completely in the algebraic closure of $\BQ$ in the Galois closure $\CG(f_0)$ of the extension $\BQ(Y_1)/\BQ(Y_2)$.
-The set $\CP(f_0)$ has (natural) density $l(f_0)=[\CG(f_0):\BQ(Y_2)]^{-1}$ by the Chebotarev density theorem \cite[Corollary 13.6]{Neukirch}.
-That there exists $0<c(f_0)<1$ such that \eqref{eq:est0} holds for each prime $p\in\CP(f_0)$ follows from \cite[Theorem 3.6.2]{Serre}.
+We begin by recalling the following general theorem scattered in the literature \cite{Cohen, Serre, BBL,Browning-Loughran,Loughran-Smeets} measuring the local contribution of rational points arising from fibrations. \begin{theorem} Let $f_0:Y_1\to Y_2$ be a proper dominant morphism between smooth proper geometrically integral varieties over $k$.
+Let $\widetilde{f}_0:\CY_1\to\CY_2$ be an extension of $f_0$ between proper regular integral models of $Y_1,Y_2$ over $\CO_S$ where $S$ is a finite set of places containing $\infty_k$ such that $\CY_2(\CO_{\nu})\neq\varnothing$ for every $\nu\notin S$. \begin{enumerate}[label=(\roman*)] \item Assume that $f_0$ is generically finite of degree $>1$.
+Then there exist a set $\CP(f_0)$ of places disjoint from $S$ of positive density and $c(f_0)\in \mathopen]0,1[$ such that for every $\nu\in \CP(f_0)$, \item (D. Loughran \emph{et al}) Assume that the generic fibre of $f_0$ is geometrically integral\footnote{This implies that the generic fibre is smooth by the generic smoothness criterion \cite[III.
+Corollary 10.7]{Hartshorne}.} and that there exists at least one non-pseudo-split fibre above $Y_2^{(1)}$.
+Then for every $\nu\not\in S$, we have And there exists $\varDelta(f_0)>0$ such that

-Part (2) is \cite[Proposition 3.10]{Browning-Loughran}, which is deduced from \cite[Theorem 2.8]{Loughran-Smeets}, \cite[Corollary 2.4]{Browning-Loughran}.
-The rough idea is as follows.
-Let $T$ be the Zariski closure in $Y_2$ of the locus parametrising non-smooth fibres.
-Since the generic fibre of $f$ is geometrically integral, $T$ is proper closed.
-The existence of at least one non-pseudo-split fibre over certain point of $Y_2^{(1)}$ implies that $T$ has codimension one, whence the estimate \eqref{eq:esta}.
-Let $\CT$ be Zariski closure of $T$ in $\CY_2$.
-For each integral point $\widetilde{P}\in \CY_2(\BZ_p)$, if $\widetilde{P}$ intersects transversally (cf. \cite[Definition 2.2]{Browning-Loughran}) with the smooth locus of $\CT$ (outside a set of a codimension at least two), and the fibre above $\widetilde{P}\bmod p$ is non-split, the fibre above the generic point of $\widetilde{P}$ has no $\BQ_p$-point.
-Applying \cite[Proposition 3.10]{Loughran-Smeets} (see also \cite[Proposition 2.3]{Browning-Loughran}) leads to the estimates \eqref{eq:est1}. \end{proof} \begin{corollary} Let $V$ be an almost-Fano variety as in Setting \ref{hyp:almost-Fano} and satisfying Principle \ref{prin:Manin-Peyre}.
-Let $f:Y\to V$ be a proper dominant morphism from $Y$ a smooth proper geometrically integral variety over $\BQ$.
-Assume that either